 In brief, my name is Anthony Houghton.
-Iʼm 65.
-I live in Fareham, Hampshire.
-I have three children, all of whom have left home.
+Iʼm 66.
+I now live in Fareham, Hampshire.
+I have three children, all of whom have left home, and one granddaughter.

 School was a very long time ago now, and it was nice when in 1969 it came to an end and I went up to University (Kent at Canterbury), in theory to read Physics.
 In practice, I spent most of the time drinking Guinness and playing with the computer.